 Listen to the song at 1:34, that’s where you can hear the clap loop isolated.

-At the beginning the main rhythmic 16th note pattern has been placed to grid using solo claps.
+Firstly, I’ve built the main rhythmic 16th note pattern using just solo clap samples (Solo Clap 01…04).
 These are single clap hits which are going to maintain the main rhythm.

-The next layer are small layered claps.
-The multiple claps sample flam is short enough to match the loop tempo, we need to avoid a mess.
-The placement of these claps had to make a syncopated feel with the right accents to the whole main rhythmic solo claps pattern.
+The next layer is a pattern of small clap samples (smalllay2-20…2-32…1-15).
+The claps samples flams are short enough to match the loop tempo, we need to avoid the chaos of too many non-rhythmic sounds.
+The placement of these clap samples had to make a syncopated feel with the right accents to the whole main rhythmic solo claps pattern.

-The recording is made in mono so we have added a HAAS effect to it to widen it up.
-"SuperTap 2-Taps Stereo plugin from Waves" is a great tool.
-This way we trick our ears and make mono sound like stereo.
-Take a look at the screenshot for the settings that have been used.
+The recording of the live clapping is made in mono so I’ve added a HAAS effect to it to widen it up.
+This way we trick our ears and make mono sound stereo.
+I use “SuperTap 2-Taps Stereo plugin from Waves” – one of my favorite plugins of all time.
+Take a look at the screenshot above for the settings that have been used.
 The yellow tap (1st signal) is set to -45 in pan and the red tap (2nd signal) is set to 45 in pan.
 The Tempo section is set to “64ms” which means that the red tap (2nd signal) will be 64 milliseconds late.

 That’s it.
 If you are making your own loops, make sure you have high-quality samples and then you can layer anything on top.
 Once I’ve layered a clap with a recording of a spoon hitting a cup of tea sound (I guess I was running out of ideas that night) Then I heard that sample in Timbaland’s “Marching On” song.